GrinonBarrett/Taksidos/To Do.md

 * Finish Languages.
 * Create a serpentine ooze creature.
+* Add Ashellen, a powder for washing gear.
+Can be used for washing one's body parts but can cause damage to the skin if used more than rarely.

 Next update:
 * Create 5 more lesser serviles (Slaporb, Teleporb, Emolga type creature, Ophideon, Bird of prey).